Last Updated: December 17, 2024

 Writing Career

 May began working for "The Engineer" and "Autocar" magazine as a sub-editor in the early 1980s, and he was fired from "Autocar" in 1992 for putting a hidden message in the "Road Test Yearbook" supplement that spelled out "So you think it's really good, yeah?
 You should try making the bloody thing up; it's a real pain in the arse."
 He has written for many other publications as well, such as "Top Gear" magazine and "Car Magazine," and in 2006, he published a collection of his articles, "May on Motors."
-That year he also co-wrote the book "Oz and James's Big Wine Adventure" with Oz Clarke; the two released another book, "Oz and James Drink to Britain," in 2009.
+That year, he also co-wrote the book "Oz and James's Big Wine Adventure" with Oz Clarke; the two released another book, "Oz and James Drink to Britain," in 2009.
 James has published several books based on his television projects, including "James May's 20th Century" (2007) and "James May's Toy Stories" (2009).

 Television Career

 In 1998, May presented the television documentary "Driven," and he was a co-presenter during the original run of "Top Gear" in 1999.
 He joined the revived version of "Top Gear" during season two and appeared in more than 170 episodes by the time he left the show in 2015.
 Though his careful driving style earned him the nickname "Captain Slow" on the series, James reached speeds as high as 253 mph and 259.11 on the show.
 From 2006 to 2007, he presented the 11-episode documentary "James May's Road Trip," and in 2007, he presented the six-episode documentary series "James May's 20th Century" as well as the documentary "Inside Killer Sharks."
-May presented "James May's Big Ideas" in 2008 and "James May on the Moon" and "James May at the Edge of Space" in 2009.
+May presented "James May's Big Ideas" in 2008, "James May on the Moon" and "James May at the Edge of Space" in 2009.
 He presented "James May's Things You Need to Know" from 2011 to 2012, and he narrated "To Space & Back" in 2013.
-James also presented the six-part series "James May's Toy Stories" from 2009 to 2014, and on one episode he constructed a full-sized house out of LEGO bricks.
+James also presented the six-part series "James May's Toy Stories" from 2009 to 2014, and in one episode, he constructed a full-sized house out of LEGO bricks.
 He co-presented "Oz and James's Big Wine Adventure" with wine expert Oz Clarke from 2006 to 2007, and they reunited for "Oz and James Drink to Britain" in 2009.
 May presented "James May's Cars of the People" from 2014 to 2016 and "James May: The Reassembler" from 2016 to 2017.
 In 2020, he hosted the cooking show "James May: Oh Cook!" and the travel documentary series "James May: Our Man in Japan."

 James May